Three-Dimensional Digital Planning

 Where the design happens

-Most practices outsource implant planning and prosthesis design to external labs or consultants.
-We do the work in-house.
-Dr. Jackson plans every implant himself in Blue Sky Plan software.
-Our digital lab is equipped with Exocad design software and dental 3D printers — used for designing surgical guides, provisional prostheses, and immediate temporary crowns.
+We do our implant planning and prosthesis design here, rather than sending it out to an external lab or consultant.
+Dr. Jackson plans every implant himself in three-dimensional planning software.
+Our digital lab is equipped with Exocad design software and dental 3D printers, which we use for provisional prostheses, next-day temporary crowns, and the models we use in planning and case presentation.

-Why does this matter?
-Because the dentist and the lab designer are not separate people in separate buildings communicating over email.
-Dr. Jackson designs the plan, designs the guide, prints the guide, and places the implant.
-When something needs adjusting — whether a refinement to the plan, a tweak to the provisional design, or a same-day modification — it happens immediately, not days later.
+The dentist and the lab designer are not separate people in separate buildings communicating over email.
+Dr. Jackson designs the plan and places the implant, and our lab produces the provisional restorations that follow.
+When something needs adjusting (a refinement to the plan, a tweak to the provisional design, a same-day modification), it happens immediately rather than days later.

 For final crowns and certain other restorations, we send our iTero scans to a trusted outside laboratory partner and receive completed crowns within approximately a week.
-For implant cases — especially All-on-X, where surgical guides and provisional prostheses need to be ready precisely when the team needs them — having the lab in-house is the difference between a coordinated case and a fragmented one.
+For implant cases, and All-on-X above all, provisional prostheses need to be ready precisely when the team needs them.
+Having the lab in-house is the difference between a coordinated case and a fragmented one.

 Frequently asked